sirzur/DJA0230TLS/ROOT.md

 I assume at this point you have your router disconnected with power disconnected and an ethernet cable ("LAN cable") nearby.
 If you're on ADSL/VDSL or anything else, make sure you've disabled mobile and disconnected the PSTN leads.
 Those can/will mess this up.

   1. Plug the router's WAN port (the red port on this router) into an ethernet cable;
-  2. Plug the other end of that ethernet cable into your computer's WAN port;
+  2. Plug the other end of that ethernet cable into your computer's LAN port (so it's now Router WAN <=> Computer LAN);
   3. Plug your router's power cable in, it will begin to boot.
 During the boot process the DHCP server will detect it and tell it that Genie ACS (or whatever ACS you're using) is its new master;
   4. Open a browser in the virtual machine (or your desktop if you've got a common network subnet available to it) to browse the Genie UI (or whatever ACS).
 For Genie it's on port 3000.
 In the virtual machine it'd be `http://localhost:3000`.
 Default username and password are admin/admin.